-The adsorption and inhibition of Aluminium corrosion in 1.0 M HCl using different concentrations of extracts of Baissea axillaris was investigated at 303 and 323K using weight loss technique.
-Weight loss and corrosion rate increased with increase in temperature both for the free acid and inhibited solutions, with marked reluctance to increase in both observable in for the presence of the extracts, varying with the extract concentration.
+The adsorption and inhibition of Aluminium corrosion in 1.0 M HCl by different concentrations of extracts of Baissea axillaris (BXE) was investigated at 303 and 323K using weight loss technique.
+Weight loss and corrosion rate increased with increase in temperature both for the free acid and inhibited solutions, but the presence of extract reduced corrosion rate.
 Inhibition efficiency increased with increase in the concentration of the extract.
-The maximum inhibition efficiency of 86.3% was obtained for 10 μg/L extract but decreased to 68.4 % on increasing the temperature from 303 K to 323 K. The adsorption was best described by the Temkin and Langmuir adsorption isotherm from where negative Gibbs free energy change was obtained indicating spontaneous adsorption while negative heat of adsorption was obtained indicating exothermicity.
+The maximum inhibition efficiency of 86.3% was obtained for 10 μ g/L extract but decreased to 68.4% on increasing the temperature from 303 K to 323 K. The adsorption was best described by the Temkin and Langmuir adsorption isotherm.
+Spontaneous physical adsorption mechanism was proposed.
 Activation Energy was deduced from the Arrhenius equation while thermodynamic approach yielded the heat of adsorption.
+BXE was found to have potentials of increasing lifespan of aluminium roofing materials if used as an inhibitor or incorporated into its paints.

-© 2014 Elixir All rights reserved
+© 2014 Elixir All rights reserved.